peter-bread/.dotfiles/README.md

 <!-- markdownlint-restore -->

+### Special Modules

 [Packages](./packages/) is a special module in that it does _NOT_ have an `install` script.
 It contains files and scripts used to install software.

 It can be used by using the `--pkgs` option with the top-level `install` script.

+[Env](./env/) is a special module in that it does _NOT_ have an `install` script.

+The `env` module provides a unified environment layer that centralises shell-agnostic environment settings.
+Currently it defines environment variables, but it may later include aliases and POSIX-compatible helper functions for cross-shell consistency.

+These scripts are sourced by shell startup files, not executed.

+[Dirs](./dirs/) is a special module in that it only has an `install` script.
+This module is responsible for creating directories.

 ## Neovim